ramosa1308/azure-maven-plugins/docs/web-app-samples-v1.md

    ```

 <a name="existing-app-service-plan"></a>
-## Web App deployment to an existing App Service Plan
+## Web App deploymentConfig to an existing App Service Plan
 The following configuration is applicable for below scenario:
 - Web App on Linux
 - Use existing App Service Plan